Skip to main content

 • In general

-In the event that the taxpayer loses his status due to change of residence, all income pending imputation, in accordance with the provisions of the first paragraph of article 14.3 of the Income Tax Law, must be included in the tax base corresponding to the last tax period to be declared for the aforementioned tax.
+In the event that the taxpayer loses his status due to a change of residence, all income pending imputation, in accordance with the provisions of the first paragraph of article 14.3 of the Law of PIT, must be included in the tax base corresponding to the last tax period that must be declared for the aforementioned tax.
 To do so, a supplementary self-assessment must be made, where applicable, without penalty or late payment interest or any surcharge, within three months from when the taxpayer loses his/her status due to a change of residence.

 • Transfer of residence to another Member State of the European Union

-Furthermore, in accordance with the provisions of the second paragraph of article 14.3 of the Income Law, when the change of residence occurs to another Member State of the European Union, the taxpayer may choose to impute the pending income in accordance with the provisions of the previous paragraph, or to present, as each of the pending income to be imputed is obtained, a supplementary self-assessment without penalty, late payment interest or any surcharge, corresponding to the last period to be declared for this Tax.
+Furthermore, in accordance with the provisions of the second paragraph of article 14.3 of the Law of PIT, when the transfer of residence occurs to another Member State of the European Union, the taxpayer may choose to impute the outstanding income in accordance with the provisions of the previous paragraph, or to submit, as each of the outstanding income is obtained, a supplementary self-assessment without penalty, late payment interest or any surcharge, corresponding to the last period that must be declared for this Tax.
 The self-assessment must be submitted within the declaration period for the tax period in which said income should have been imputed had the loss of taxpayer status not occurred.

-• Imputation of capital gains due to change of residence in article 95 bis of the Personal Income Tax Law
+• Imputation of capital gains due to change of residence in article 95 bis of the Law of PIT

-In addition to the above, as of January 1, 2016, there is a special case of regularization by imputation of capital gains due to change of residence when the circumstances provided for in article 95 bis of the Income Tax occur.
-The capital gains referred to in the aforementioned article must be included in the tax base corresponding to the last period to be declared for this IRPF , with a supplementary self-assessment being made, where appropriate, without penalty, late payment interest or any surcharge, within the tax declaration period corresponding to the first year in which the taxpayer did not have such status.
+In addition to the above, as of January 1, 2016, there is the special case of regularization by imputation of capital gains due to change of residence when the circumstances provided for in article 95 bis of the Law of the PIT.
+The capital gains referred to in the aforementioned article must be included in the tax base corresponding to the last period that must be declared for this purpose.
+PIT If applicable, a supplementary self-assessment will be carried out, without penalty, late payment interest or any surcharge, within the tax declaration period corresponding to the first fiscal year in which the taxpayer did not have such status.

-Therefore, according to this last rule, when the taxpayer loses his status in 2020, the tax period to which the supplementary self-assessment will correspond will be 2019, as it is the last period in which he had the status of IRPF taxpayer.
+Therefore, according to this last rule, when the taxpayer loses his status in 2020, the tax period to which the complementary self-assessment will correspond will be 2019, as it is the last period in which he has had the status of taxpayer of the PIT.

-Note: In the "Supplementary declaration" section of the declaration you must mark with an "X" the box [110] if the supplementary declaration is motivated by having lost the status of taxpayer due to a change of residence (general assumption provided for in the first paragraph of article 14.3 of the Law of Personal Income Tax ); box [111] if the reason is the change of residence to another Member State of the European Union and the taxpayer chooses to impute the pending income as it is obtained, in accordance with the provisions of the second paragraph of article 14.3 of the Personal Income Tax Law and box [112] if the supplementary declaration is motivated by the occurrence of any of the circumstances provided for in article 95 bis of the Personal Income Tax Law .
+Note: In the "Supplementary Declaration" section of the declaration you must mark the box with an "X" [110] If the supplementary declaration is motivated by having lost the status of taxpayer due to change of residence (general assumption provided for in the first paragraph of article 14.3 of the Law of PIT); the box [111] If the reason is the transfer of residence to another Member State of the European Union and the taxpayer chooses to impute the pending income as it is obtained, in accordance with the provisions of the second paragraph of article 14.3 of the Law of PIT and the box [112] If the supplementary declaration is motivated by the occurrence of any of the circumstances provided for in article 95 bis of the Law of the PIT.

 • Loss of resident status of the partner who applied the tax deferral regime in spin-off, merger or absorption operations and exchange of securities when he transfers his residence to a Member State of the European Union or the European Economic Area

-In the case of natural person partners who have applied the special tax deferral regime provided for in Chapter VII of Title VII of Law 27/2014, of November 27, on Corporate Tax and lose status as residents in Spanish territory, the difference between the market value of the shares or participations received in the exchange or in the spin-off, merger or absorption operations, at the of the change of residence, and their tax value (which is the acquisition value and seniority of the shares delivered) will be integrated into the taxable base of ##2## Personal Income Tax ##2## of the last tax period to be declared for this tax.
+In the case of individual partners who have applied thespecial tax deferral regime provided for in Chapter VII of Title VII of Law 27/2014, of November 27, on Corporate Income Tax and lose their status as residents in Spanish territory, will be integrated into the taxable base of the PIT of the last tax period that must be declared for this tax, the difference between the market value of the shares or participations received in the exchange or in the spin-off, merger or absorption operations, at the time of the change of residence, and their tax value (which is the acquisition value and seniority of the shares delivered), unless the shares or participations are assigned to a permanent establishment located in Spanish territory.

 However, when the partner acquires residence in a Member State of the European Union or the European Economic Area with which there is an effective exchange of tax information under the terms set forth in section 3 of the First Additional Provision of Law 36/2006, of November 29, on measures to prevent tax fraud, payment of the tax debt resulting from the application of the above shall be deferred by the tax authorities at the request of the taxpayer until the date of transfer to third parties of the affected shares or interests, with the provisions of Law 58/2003, of December 17, General Tax Law, and its implementing regulations applying, as regards the accrual of late payment interest and the establishment of guarantees for such deferral.
 If the supplementary declaration responds to this circumstance, the taxpayer must mark with an "X" the box [113] in the "Supplementary declaration" section of the declaration.